tivec/CareerLite/README.md

 ## Future plans

-In 0.3 and beyond, a couple of new features are planned.
+In 0.5 and beyond, a couple of new features are planned.
-* A GUI to enable or disable features at will.
+* Lock SCIENCE points so you can buy any technology.
 * A way to lock your reputation.

 ## Releases